 Several PhD projects are designed as sandwich programmes, where students are enrolled at SCIENCE, take part in PhD courses and are taught scientific methods in Denmark, while part of the actual research is carried out in a developing country.
 The scientific work is concluded in Denmark.
 We consider this a valuable and flexible approach to enhancing local research capacity.

 As of May 2011 it became possible for students enrolled at one of SCIENCE's collaborating partner universities to do a double PhD Programme and receive a PhD diploma from both the home university and SCIENCE.
 As a prerequisite the PhD programme at the collaborating home university must meet the standards of a Danish PhD programme.
 Furthermore the PhD candidate is expected to participate in courses, research or other PhD relevant activities at SCIENCE for a minimum period of 6 months.

 Under the scope of Horizon 2020 programme for research and innovation the Marie Skłodowska-Curie actions support researchers at all stages of their careers, regardless of age and nationality.
 Researchers working across all disciplines are eligible for funding.
 The MSCA also support cooperation between industry and academia and innovative training to enhance employability and career development.

 Agricultural Transformation by Innovation (AgTraIn) is a Erasmus Mundus PhD programme offered at SCIENCE.
 The main objective of the AgTraIn programme is to locate effective ways to achieve equitable and pro-poor economic growth and increase food security through an understanding of successful development and transformation of farming systems in the developing world.
 The programme deals with agricultural production chains, the natural resource base and the involved communities with a ranging scope from the technical aspect of production, over post-harvest management to market access and commercialisation.
-The programme does not take in new PhD students at the moment.
+The programme has been concluded.